ringiclub/obfuscation/README.md

 ## Obfuscation In General
 The detailed analysis of general obfuscation techniques is documented [here](src/analysis/README.md).

-## Tigress Options
+## Tigress Testing
-The detailed analysis of Tigress obfuscation techniques is documented [here](src/tigress/dump/options.md).
+The detailed analysis of Tigress obfuscation techniques is documented [here](src/tigress/).

+> [!IMPORTANT]
+> In the first demo version I mainly used Ghidra for analyses, and in the second one i used IDA Pro 9.0

 ## OLLVM Analysis
 The detailed analysis of OLLVM obfuscation techniques is documented [here](src/ollvm/README.md).<br>